 A : As a private Buddhist site, we practice Right speech rather than Free speech.
 For Buddhists, using Right Speech involves taking care to speak/write only what one believes to be true without gossiping and speaking/writing with kindness, relevance and patience.
 Buddhists do not subscribe totally to Free Speech as an ideal.
 Rather, Buddhists believe that speech and actions have consequences both for one’s own self as well as for others, and that we are responsible for the consequences of what we speak/write.
 So, while participating in this Forum please exercise due discretion in what you post.

 Q5 What kind of content can I submit?

 A : We prefer content that focuses on the EBT.
-However, we do not tolerate anyone who advocates patriarchal, misogynist, sexist, racist or homophobic views even if such advocacy is couched in terms of ‘discussing the texts’ or ‘maintaining tradition’.
+However, we do not tolerate anyone who advocates patriarchal, misogynist, sexist, racist, anti-Semitic, pro Nazi, bioessentialist, xenphobic, transphobic, TERF (Trans Exclusionary Radical Feminist), homophobic or any other kind of hateful views even if such advocacy is couched in terms of ‘discussing the texts’ or ‘maintaining tradition’.
 Do keep in mind that the forum viewership is diverse, consisting of monastics as well as laypeople.
 Don’t post content which you would hesitate to talk about in a public place or in the presence of your family and friends.
 Don’t post anything obscene or sexually explicit.